Made in Portugal is in fashion

 The company is now exploring new terrain, such as the "stores of the future," to offer, it says, "new customer experiences and a tailored offer by leveraging both the benefits of the digital revolution and augmented reality".

 The country, which is re-emerging after years of recession and austerity, has dusted off its traditional sectors.
-It has modernized and opened up to international markets at full gallop to survive despite domestic demand stalling during the crisis.
+It has modernized and opened up to international markets at full gallop to survive, despite domestic demand stalling during the crisis.

 Labour market flexibility

-Five years after being forced into a 78 billion euro bailout with a severe adjustment plan.
-Portugal is now one of the most promising economies in Europe.
+Five years after being forced into a €78 billion rescue package and a severe adjustment plan.
+Portugal is now one of Europe's most promising economies.

 Growth takes off